Nov 12, 2024

 • From 24°C, a significant drop in productivity is observed

-• Heat stress is responsible for nearly 650 billion hours of lost work every year worldwide between 2001 and 2020
+• Thermal stress is responsible for nearly 650 billion work hours lost each year worldwide between 2001 and 2020

-• In France, these losses represent between 0.1% and 0.5% of GDP, equivalent to the hours lost during lockdowns related to Covid-19
+• In France, these losses represent between 0.1% and 0.5% of GDP, equivalent to the hours lost during the Covid-19 lockdowns

 Impact on Workers' Health